antwanvdm/pokemon-gallery-react-native/README.md

 # Pokémon Gallery - React Native

 This project covers an app I've built with React native.
 During our programming courses at the education we changed our "Mobile development" course from native (Java on Android) to React Native.
-Biggest reason was to comply more with our overall program (a lot of Javascript development), as well as making it more user-friendly to start developing a mobile application.
+Biggest reason was to comply more with our overall program and work field (a lot of Javascript development), as well as making it more user-friendly to start developing a mobile application.

 My personal goal was to get more invested in React Native (and Expo) and master the most important criteria.
 To do so, I created this app featuring Pokémon using